rusticbison/webapp-sharebin/README.md

 ### This service is coming soon

-This service will be available April 1, 2017.
+This service will be available Q2 2017.